Mohansamala/Pandas-Dataanalysis/readme.md

      After analysing the data ,   following are deduced
              1.In12 states Boys perform better than girls
              2.In 21 states Girls  perform better than boys
-             3.     state records in best(max) performance of boys
+             3. DD   state records in best(max) performance of boys  with average 189
-             4.    state records in best(ma)   performance of girls
+             4. DD  state records in best(ma)   performance of girls  195
-             5.     state accounts for maxdifference between girls and boys with
+             5. KL   state accounts for maxdifference between girls and boys with  8.30
-             6.     state accounts for mindifference between girls   and boys with
+             6. DN   state accounts for mindifference between girls   and boys with 0.39
-             7.      state accounts for poor performance of boys and     state for girls
+             7. PY     state accounts for poor performance of boys (136) and  PY   state for girls with 141
-   Code snippet can be

 ### Graph